-So instead of teaching herself, Elisabeth gathered the men Jim felt had leadership potential and worked with them on the weekly sermon.
-Here was her thinking, "They would get up and preach-not a very good sermon.
+So instead of teaching, Elisabeth gathered the men with leadership potential, and helped them develop the weekly sermon.
+She explained, "They would preach - not a very good sermon.
 I could have done better.
 But I felt it was not my job to take over the church simply because I was competent to do it.
 It was my job to encourage these men so that they would become competent."

-Here was a woman secure enough in her own skin to see God's bigger purpose and cooperate with Him.
+Here was a woman secure enough in her own skin to cooperate with God's higher purpose.

-And please don't buy into the liberal dribble that the Godgiven roles were only applicable to the oriental culture of the first century and don't apply to us today.
+And please don't buy into the liberal dribble that the God-given roles were only applicable to the oriental culture of the first century, and don't apply to us today.
 Paul anticipates this argument in verses 13-14.
-The biblical roles of male and female transcend cultural, for he traces them back to the creation - to the very first couple...
-"For Adam was formed first, then Eve..."
+The biblical roles of male and female transcend cultural, for he traces them back to creation - to the very first couple...
+2:13 "For Adam was formed first, then Eve..."

-Adam was "formed first," and like the Oriental title of "firstborn," this carried with it special privileges, and authority, and responsibility.
+Adam was "formed first," and like the Oriental title of "firstborn," this carried with it privileges, authority, and responsibility.
 God made Adam the head of the human race.
-The man received "headship."
+The man received "headship" or "firstborn status."

 Yet how quickly both the man and woman violated their roles.
-They both bucked God's will.
-Paul states, "And Adam was not deceived, but the woman being deceived, fell into transgression."
-Eve sinned when she usurped her husband's authority and negotiated with the devil.
-Adam on the other hand, was weak and failed to lead.
+They bucked God's will.
+Paul states, 2:14 "And Adam was not deceived, but the woman being deceived, fell into transgression."
+Eve sinned when she usurped her husband's authority, and negotiated with the devil.
+Adam on the other hand was weak and failed to lead.
 And because of their mutual rebellion, sin entered the world.
-All of humanity has suffered since.
+All humanity has suffered since.

-Yet in the wake of Eve's disaster women were consoled by God with a promise of the coming Savior.

-Paul explains in verse 15, "Nevertheless she will be saved in childbearing..."
-A literal translation would be, "THE childbearing."
+And in the wake of Eve's disaster, women were consoled by God with a promise of the coming Savior.
+Paul explains it in verse 15, 2:15 "Nevertheless she will be saved in childbearing..."
+A literal translation would be, Timothy 2:15 "THE childbearing."
 In other words, a single, specific childbirth.
-Here's God's promise, a woman got us into this mess, and a woman will help get us out.
+This is God's promise here... a woman got you into this mess, and a woman will help get you out.

 Sin came into the world when Satan tempted Eve.

-But salvation - ultimately the Messiah - will also enter the world through a woman - a virgin named Mary.
+But salvation - ultimately the Messiah - also entered the world through a woman - a virgin named Mary.

-And it's through "THE childbearing" - the miracle of Jesus' incarnation - that you and I can be saved.
+And it's through Timothy 2:15 "THE childbearing" - the miracle of Jesus' incarnation - that you and I can be saved...

-And what's expected of us... not just a one-time pledge.
-Verse 15 exhorts us to "continue in faith."
-We need to persevere in faith, and in the fruits of living out that faith... in "love, and holiness, with self-control."
+And what's expected of us is not just a one-time pledge.
+Verse 15 exhorts us to Timothy 2:15 "continue in faith."
+We are to persevere in our faith, and in the fruits of living out that faith... in 2:15 "love, and holiness, with self-control."